Augie-Environmental-Studies/jupyter-server/README.md

 After installation, we configure server settings at https://one.dash.cloudflare.com/
-`Access - Applications` menu for user authentication configs and `Access - Tunnels` menu for domain name routing configs.
+`Access - Applications` menu for user authentication configs and `Access - Tunnels` menu for domain-name routing configs.

 We login to the server with our school email.
 Cloudflare Tunnel checks the domain name of